Manage MATLAB Production Server Using the Dashboard

 The server restarts when you click Save.

-Only the administrator and managers have the privilege to edit the server configuration.
+Only the global admin and managers have the privilege to edit the server configuration.

 Some examples of server configuration properties follow.